microcks/microcks.io/content/documentation/guides/nats-support.md

 [...]
 ```

 🎉 Fantastic!
-We are receiving the three different messages corresponding to the three defined devices each and every 3 seconds that is the default publication frequency.
-You'll notice that each `id` property has a different value thanks to the templating notation.
+We are receiving the two different messages corresponding to the two defined examples each and every 3 seconds that is the default publication frequency.
+You'll notice that each `id` and `sendAt` properties have different value sthanks to the templating notation.

 ## 4. Run AsyncAPI tests